tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Dy had been chilling on Xtreme for about 3 years, but the rest of the team came out of nowhere.
 After being absent from the competitive scene since TI2022 in Singapore, professional Genshin Impact cosplayer Ame made his triumphant return to Dota in 2024.
-Meanwhile, Xtreme and Azure Ray share the same owner, so Xm, Xxs, and XinQ were transferred over from Azure.
+Meanwhile, Xtreme and Azure Ray share the same owner, so Xm, Xxs, and XinQ were transferred over here from Azure.

 **How was their season?**